nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

     - Answers
     - Glossary

 Introductory sections such as a prologue, preface, foreword or introduction can also be included in the landmarks.
 It should be noted, however, that they are considered bodymatter.
-In the landmarks `<nav>`, the first bodymatter section should be referenced using `epub:type="bodymatter"` and a label indicating that it is the start of the main content, regardless of any other applicable `epub:type` value.
+In the landmarks `<nav>`, the first bodymatter section should be referenced using [^/epub:type^] `bodymatter` and a label indicating that it is the start of the main content, regardless of any other applicable [^/epub:type^] value.

 ### NCX Navigation Document